JMRI/JMRI/scripts/HOWTO-distribution.md

 - Merge master into the release-4.11.9 branch.
 This will bring _everything_ that's been merged in, so remember to update the version markers on those PRs.
 Effectively, you've just started the release process later.
 Note that the `release.properties` file will have the wrong minor number in it:  You'll have to edit and commit that to get the right number in the release.

-- `git cherrypick` just the changes you want.
-Read the documentation on that command carefully and double check your work.
+- `git cherrypick` just the changes you want. *This is not the recommended approach, as it is error-prone; we've had to withdraw releases in the past due to this.*  Read the documentation on that command carefully and double check your work.
 If possible, check the contents of the release branch on the GitHub web site to make sure only the changes you wanted were included.

-### Special instructions for the last few test releases before a production release:

-(The following is tentative text for this section from a 4/2016 jmri-developers discussion on how to do this for the run-up to 4.4, starting with 4.3.7 - Bob)

-As part of building e.g. release 4.3.7, we create a "release-4.3.8-suggested-patches" branch off the final v4.3.7 tag.
-The sequence is then:

-- A developer notices some issue needing to be resolved post 4.3.7
-- Developer makes own development branch from 'release-4.3.8-suggested-patches'
-- Developer makes necessary changes, commits and then pushes to own fork.
-- Developer then creates PR from own development branch onto 'JMRI/JMRI/release-4.3.8-suggested-patches'
-- Developer additionally creates second PR from own development branch onto 'JMRI/JMRI/master' (*) - could also be performed by the Release Pumpkin meaning the developer need only create a single PR between 'needed-patches' (communityu decision needed here)
-- If decisions is to include this, Release Pumpkin merges first PR into 'JMRI/JMRI/release-4.3.8-suggested-patches'
-- 4.3.8 is eventually built (and if need be, rebuilt) from release-4.3.8-suggested-patches
-- Maintainer merges second PR into 'JMRI/JMRI/master'

-This has the nice property that if multiple things arise, they can definitely be handled separately.
-It still gets a bit tricky if there’s a difference (e.g. due to a conflict with another change) that arises in either PR.
-We’ll have to manage that a little carefully.
-One way to handle that is to _not_ merge any conflicts on master (_any_ PRs to master, not just in these dual-hatted PRs) until after the test release is done and merged back.

 ====================================================================================
 ## Create zipped .properties (experimental)